-- (i) a person legally and beneficially holding a share in the company, or - (ii) a director or secretary of the company, as the case may be. - 26.10.5.
-The Board may not terminate the Contract under clause 26.10.3(d): - (a) until a period of at least three months has elapsed since the date of the dismissal of the person concerned; or - (b) if, during the period specified in 26.10.5(a), the person concerned brings proceedings in any competent tribunal or court in respect of the person's dismissal, until proceedings before that tribunal or court are concluded, and the Board may only terminate the Contract at the end of the period specified clause 26.10.5(b) if there is no finding of unfair dismissal at the end of those proceedings.
+- 26.10.4.
+The Commissioner must not terminate the Contract under clause 26.10.3(c) where the Commissioner is satisfied that the disqualification or suspension imposed by a licensing body outside the United Kingdom does not make the person unsuitable to be: - (a) a contractor, - (b) a partner, in the case of a contract with two or more persons practising in a partnership; or - (c) in the case of a contract with a company limited by shares: - (i) a person legally and beneficially holding a share in the company, or - (ii) a director or secretary of the company, as the case may be. - 26.10.5.
+The Commissioner may not terminate the Contract under clause 26.10.3(d): - (a) until a period of at least three months has elapsed since the date of the dismissal of the person concerned; or - (b) if, during the period specified in 26.10.5(a), the person concerned brings proceedings in any competent tribunal or court in respect of the person's dismissal, until proceedings before that tribunal or court are concluded, and the Commissioner may only terminate the Contract at the end of the period specified clause 26.10.5(b) if there is no finding of unfair dismissal at the end of those proceedings.

 - 26.10.6.
-[Where the Board has entered into the Contract: - (a) following a default contract with the Contractor; or - (b) pursuant to an entitlement on the part of the Contractor under Part 2 of the Transitional Order, after 31st March 2004 other than following a default contract, clause 26.10.1 shall apply as if it enabled the Board to serve notice of termination on the Contractor on the grounds of a person falling within clause 26.10.3(d) at any time after 31st March 2004.1107 - 26.10.7.
-The Board must not terminate the Contract under clause 26.10.3(h) where the Board is satisfied that the conviction does not make the person unsuitable to be: - (a) a contractor, - (b) a partner, in the case of a contract with two or more persons practising in partnership; or - (c) in the case of a contract with a company limited by shares: - (i) a person both legally and beneficially holding a share in the company, or - (ii) a director or secretary of the company, as the case may be. - 26.11.
-Termination by the Board where patients' safety is seriously at risk or where there is risk of material financial loss to Board - 26.11.1.
-The Board may give notice in writing to the Contractor terminating the Contract with immediate effect or with effect from such date as may be specified in the notice if:
+[Where the Commissioner has entered into the Contract: - (a) following a default contract with the Contractor; or - (b) pursuant to an entitlement on the part of the Contractor under Part 2 of the Transitional Order, after 31st March 2004 other than following a default contract, clause 26.10.1 shall apply as if it enabled the Commissioner to serve notice of termination on the Contractor on the grounds of a person falling within clause 26.10.3(d) at any time after 31st March 2004.1108 - 26.10.7.
+The Commissioner must not terminate the Contract under clause 26.10.3(h) where the Commissioner is satisfied that the conviction does not make the person unsuitable to be: - (a) a contractor,

+(b) a partner, in the case of a contract with two or more persons practising in partnership; or

+- (c) in the case of a contract with a company limited by shares: - (i) a person both legally and beneficially holding a share in the company, or

-107 This clause only needs to be included if the Contractor falls within 26.10.6(a) or 26.10.6(b).
+108 This clause only needs to be included if the Contractor falls within 26.10.6(a) or 26.10.6(b).
 If not, this clause can be deleted.